 - Repair leaking outdoor faucets.
 Not only will this help reduce humidity, but it will also save you money on your water bills.

 In addition to avoiding activities that can warm up your home, you can also perform activities that add shade to block out summer sunlight during the hottest parts of the day:

-“Warm weather doesn’t mean your comfort, health and energy bills have to suffer,” says Kim Huffman, principal marketing specialist, DTE Energy.
-“Take a few simple steps can help keep you cool and you can also see the benefits on your energy bill.”
+“Warm weather doesn’t mean your comfort, health and energy bills have to suffer,” says Kimberly Huffman, principal marketing analyst, DTE Energy.
+“Taking a few simple steps can help keep you cool and you can also see the benefits on your energy bill.”